Dumeni Solomon Hawala: PLAN

 Hawala underwent Basic Military Training at Kongwa.
-Training included Political Education, Skill at Arms, Guerilla Warfare tactics, Communication, Reconnaissance etc. In December 1966 he was sent with ten other cadres to North Korea for further training that lasted for one year. the cadres included Fredrick Matongo, Job Thobias, Andreas Ushona, Fillipus Zulu Nandenga, Gilbert Kaxuxuena amongst others.
+Training included Political Education, Skill at Arms, Guerilla Warfare tactics, Communication, Reconnaissance etc. In December 1966 he was sent with ten other cadres to North Korea for further training that lasted for one year.

-Upon his return he was assigned to the office of the Chief representative of SWAPO in Lusaka,Zambia as assistant to Salomon Mifima until 1971.
+Upon his return he was assigned to the office of the Chief representative of SWAPO in Lusaka, Zambia, as assistant to Salomon Mifima until 1971.
 Afterwhich he was made Chief Administrator at SWAPO Head Office.
 He was then deployed to Sinanga in 1974 after the Caetano revolution to relieve Commander Amutenya wa Ndadi who was the most senior commander at the front.
-In 1975 Peter Nanyemba appointed three Assistant Commanders of PLAN to deputise Commander Dimo Hamaambo, Jonas Haiduwa, Solomon Hawala and Patrick Iyambo Lunganda.
+In 1975 Peter Nanyemba appointed three Assistant Commanders of PLAN to deputise Commander Dimo Hamaambo, Jonas Haiduwa, Solomon Hawala and Patrick "Lunganda" Iyambo.
 Commander Haiduwa was deployed to Angola, Commander's Lunganda and Hawala remained in Zambia to Command the Eastern Region from Zambia.
-He organised numerous battles on the eastern front including the attack on South African Defence Force Base Katima Mulilo Base in August 1978, Battle of Singalamwe in February 1978,Battle of Kwando Camp of February 1978.
+He organized numerous battles on the eastern front including the attack on South African Defence Force Base Katima Mulilo Base in August 1978, Battle of Singalamwe in February 1978, Battle of Kwando Camp in February 1978.
 After the convening of the PLAN Military Council meeting in 1979, the posts of three Assistant Commanders of PLAN where abolished and one position of Deputy Commander of PLAN was created with Hawala being appointed as Deputy Commander of PLAN a position he held until 1989.
-Having been appointed deputy Commander of PLAN he left Zambia for Angola and handed over command of the Eastern front to Commander Ehrenfried Baby Jeombe.
-In 1981 he was sent to the Soviet Union he was sent for training on Military Combat Work and Special Security Services that included Counter Intelligence, Information collection and Analysis, etc. Upon return in 1982 he was appointed as head of SWAPO's General Security Service whilst remaining as Deputy Commander of PLAN.
-The Service had the mandate to locate Apartheid South Africa Spies that had infiltrated the Liberation Movement.
+Having been appointed deputy Commander of PLAN he left Zambia for Angola and handed over command of the Eastern front to Commander Ehrenfried "Baby" Jeombe.
+In 1981 he was sent to the Soviet Union.
+He was sent for training on Military Combat Work and Special Security Services that included Counter Intelligence, Information collection and Analysis, etc. Upon return in 1982 he was appointed as head of SWAPO's General Security Service whilst remaining as Deputy Commander of PLAN.
+The Service had the mandate to locate apartheid South Africa Spies that had infiltrated the Liberation Movement.
+This mandate led to numerous severe human rights violations as innocent people accused of being spies were detained, tortured and killed by PLAN-members.